unicitynetwork/alpha/doc/build-alpha.md

 ### Connecting to the network

-To help find other nodes on the network, a [DNS seed](https://bitcoin.stackexchange.com/questions/14371/what-is-a-dns-seed-node-vs-a-seed-node) has been specified.
-The DNS seed shown above is for testing purposes and may not always be online.
-Users are advised to ask the community for a list of [reliable DNS seeds](https://github.com/bitcoin/bitcoin/blob/master/doc/dnsseed-policy.md) to use, as well as the IP addresses of stable nodes on the network which can be used with the `-addnode` and `-seednode` RPC calls.
+To help find other nodes on the network, a list of fixed seed nodes are hardwired in the code.
+They may or may not be avaialble.
+If you know the IP addresses of a stable node use the `-addnode` and `-seednode` RPC calls.

 If you intend to use the same configuration file with multiple networks, the config sections are named as follows:
 ```